John Talbot of Grafton: Life

 Later on he was allowed to take "the Bathes", presumably at Bath, on account of his health.
 Between Michaelmas, 1593, and 10 March following, he paid £120 in fines for recusancy.
 Afterwards he was imprisoned in Banbury Castle, whence he was released on bail for two months, 27 February 1596–7, his leave being subsequently extended on 29 April 1597, and 6 November, 1597.

 In 1601 he was living in Worcestershire and pressure was brought to bear on him to secure his influence to promote the candidature of Sir Thomas Leighton as one of the parliamentary representatives of the shire.
 In 1604 he was paying £20 a month in fines for his recusancy, the benefit of which was on 26 August granted to Sir William Anstruther, who on 13 October in the same year obtained his pardon.
 On the following 8 December a warrant was issued for the release to him of £160, due from him to the Crown in fines for recusancy.

 In 1605 he was suspected of complicity with the conspirators of the Gunpowder Plot, one of whom, Robert Wintour, of Huddington near Droitwich, had married his daughter Gertrude.
 Robert Wintour, however, declared that he had said nothing on the subject to his father-in-law, knowing that he would not join the plot under any circumstances.
 Indeed, he had actually driven the fugitive conspirators from his door when they arrived at his manor at Pepperhill.
 Talbot was, nevertheless, arrested, and on 4 December 1605, examined.
 On 26 September 1606, the value of his recusancy was granted to Lord Hay.

 He probably died in 1607, or on 28 January 1611, and was buried at Albrighton.

 Family

-He was the only son and heir of Sir John Talbot, of Grafton Manor, Worcestershire, and of Albrighton, Shropshire (died 6 June 1555), and wife Frances Giffard, daughter of Sir John Giffard, and grandson of Sir John Talbot of Albrighton (died 10 September 1549) by second wife Margaret Troutbeck, daughter of Adam Troutbeck of Mobberley, Chester, in turn a son of Sir Gilbert Talbot by second wife Etheldreda, called Audrey, Cotton, daughter of William Landwade Cotton of Landwade, Cambridgeshire.
+He was the only son and heir of Sir John Talbot, of Grafton Manor, Worcestershire, and of Albrighton, Shropshire (died 6 June 1555), and wife Frances Giffard, daughter of Sir John Giffard, and grandson of Sir John Talbot of Albrighton (died 10 September 1549) by his second wife Margaret Troutbeck.

 He was the father, by Katherine Petre, daughter of Sir William Petre and his second wife, Anne Browne, daughter of Sir William Browne, Lord Mayor of London, of three sons and three daughters, who included: